 Is this programme a weight loss/diet & fitness plan?

-No, this programme is focusing entirely on improving your mindset and healing your relationship with food, exercise and your body.
+No, come on, you know me better than that!
+This programme is focusing entirely on improving your mindset and healing your relationship with food, exercise and your body.
 There are no meal plans or workout provided.
 We do not focus on weight management at all as this is counter-productive for improving our relationship with food.

 What if I am unhappy with the programme?

 I would never want you to be unhappy!
 If you are unsatisfied with your purchase, please contact me in the first 30 days of joining and I will give you a full refund.